 The combination may sound a little bit odd to you, but I just basically put together a few things that I know Winnie loves.
 And while we humans may not necessarily chow down on peanut butter, cheddar cheese, and blueberries at the same time, I'm pretty sure that's just because we haven't been conditioned to think it's a normal combo.
 But all three foods are so delicious, why not enjoy them together?

 Winnie certainly thought they were a good idea.
 She even did a couple tricks for the peanut butter and cheese dog treats.
-We've been taking her to the MSPCA for training and while some things are tough for her (she has major anxiety being around other dogs and excitement), she’s a super quick learner and got “shake” down in just a couple days.
+We've been taking her to the MSPCA for training and while some things are tough for her (she has major anxiety being around other dogs and excitement), she's a super quick learner and got "shake" down in just a couple days.

-I didn’t actually try the dog treats myself, but I probably should have.
-In fact, I probably would have loved them.
+I didn't actually try the homemade dog treats myself, but I probably should have.
+In fact, I bet I would have loved them.
 Peanut butter and cheese are two of my favorite foods.
 And in cookie form?
 Even better!

-If I had just a little more time at home, I’d be making dog treats all the time.
+If I had just a little more time at home, I'd be making delicacies like peanut butter dog treats all the time.
 Next up, I want to try ice cream or some sort of yogurt-based treat.
 Anything to make this little pup happy.